Chauhanprince00/CODECRAFT_AD_03/README.md

 **Stopwatch App**

-**Description**
+-**Description**
-A simple stopwatch app that displays minutes, seconds, and milliseconds.
+-A simple stopwatch app that displays minutes, seconds, and milliseconds.
 Users can start, pause, and stop the stopwatch with an easy-to-use interface.

-**Features**
+-**Features**
-✅ Start, Pause, and Stop functionality
+-✅ Start, Pause, and Stop functionality
-✅ Millisecond precision timing
+-✅ Millisecond precision timing
-✅ User-friendly and minimal UI
+-✅ User-friendly and minimal UI
-✅ Lightweight and responsive
+-✅ Lightweight and responsive

 **Screenshots**
 <p align="center">